tomstorey/c2500re/README.md

   * w indicates that a register is writable, but the value read back may not represent what was written, or the register is write-once
   * -0 indicates the bit reads as 0 on reset, and -1 reads as a 1. -? means the bit value is indeterminate on reset (e.g. influenced externally).

+### Block Diagram
+Ive roughly figured out how everything interconnects, and produced a [block diagram](blob/master/block.pdf).
+It is not complete, missing some of the finer details like chip selects, read/write, clock, reset, and other signals.
+Use it as a guide only at this stage, I may get around to filling in the rest of the details over time.

+There are two "address busses" indicated from the CPU.
+PADDR (peripheral address) is a buffered "copy" of the CPUs address bus which seems to be routed primarily to the NVRAM, boot ROMs and UART.
+The other address bus is the native, unbuffered address bus of the CPU directly.

 ## Memories

 ### Boot ROMs